Weighted $L^p\to L^q$-boundedness of commutators and paraproducts in the Bloom setting: Preliminaries

 for the dyadic versions of the weight characteristics. \end{lemma} \begin{remark}Assuming that the weights $\mu,\lambda,\nu$ are doubling, these estimates hold also for the non-dyadic versions of the weight characteristics, but with the implicit constant depending on the doubling constants.
-This follows from the one-third trick. \end{remark} \begin{proof} Fix a cube $Q$.
-By H\"older's inequality and the definition of the dyadic weight characteristic,
+This follows from the one-third trick in Lemma \ref{lemma:onethird}. \end{remark} Lemma \ref{lemma:ainfinity_wrt_bloom} could be deduced from viewing the class $B_{p,q'}(\nu)$ as a bilinear Muckenhoupt weight class and then using \cite[Theorem 3.6]{LOPTT09} combined with the monotonicity of Muckenhoupt classes in Lemma \ref{lemma:muckenhoupt_basics} (now considering weights with respect to the measure $\dnu$ instead of the Lebesgue measure $\dx$).
+For the reader's convenience, however, we write down the following, more transparent proof.